appveyor/website/src/docs/enterprise/installation.md

 ```

-* Run `Get-WindowsFeature` and make sure ASP.NET 4.5 and WebSockets are enabled
+* Run `Get-WindowsFeature` and make sure ASP.NET 4.5 and WebSockets are enabled.
-* Make sure `localhost` is opening
+* Make sure `localhost` is opening.

 ## Install AppVeyor